Oriental Mindoro: Religion

 A very large portion of the population are of Roman Catholic conviction (81%).
-Other Christian and Islamic beliefs constitute most of the remaining religious affiliation in the province.
+Other Christian and Islamic beliefs constitute most of the remaining religious affiliations in the province.
 Other populations practice indigenous Philippine folk religions, animism, or atheism.

 Indigenous people

 The indigenous people of Oriental Mindoro are the Mangyans (Manguianes in Spanish, Mañguianes in Old Tagalog), consisting of seven distinct tribes.
-They occupy the interior, specially the highlands.
+They occupy the interior, especially the highlands.
 Mangyans have inhabited the island since pre-history.
-They are believed to have originally traveled from Indonesia and settled down for good in the island.
+They are believed to have originally traveled from Indonesia and settled down for good on the island.

 Economy

 Oriental Mindoro's rich and arable land is suitable for agriculture.
 It produces large quantities of rice, corn, coconut, vegetables and fruits like calamansi, banana, rambutan, marang or uloy, lanzones and durian.
 For that, Oriental Mindoro is also known as the Rice Granary and Fruit Basket of Southern Tagalog.
 It still is the Banana King and Calamansi King of the region.
 Its total agricultural area is 169,603.34 ha.
 Based on agricultural statistics, 85,244 ha are devoted to palay production while 21,671 has to coconut plantation.
 For 2019, the province has been one of the top producers of rice becoming a source of rice for the National Food Authority's rice procurement target.